Polofiziert/js-artnet-packet/README.md

 Look at Wiki to see whats coming...

 # Quick start:
+jap mainly is going to be just an interface for the artnet protocol.
+With an event based architecture.

+However there will be helpers for common things like Discovery (artPoll/art reply), Universe management, Node management and more.

 ## Send and receive | Output, Input
 Simply send and receive Dmx over Ethernet.
 Input or Output DMX.